best jerry can gasket

 Inner Diameter 57.1mm (2.25 inches)

-Compatibility Fits 5-gallon (20-liter) Scepter and USMC Blitz metal gasoline cans
+Compatibility Suitable for 5-gallon (20-liter) Scepter and USMC Blitz metal gasoline cans

 Design Features Leak-proof, easy to install and replace